Project Contract Types

 This is one of the most beautiful engagements that can get into by two or more parties.
 This engagement type is the most risk-free type where the time and material used for the project are priced.

 The contractor only requires knowing the time and material for the project in order to make the payments.
-This type of contracts has short delivery cycles and for each cycle separate estimates are sent of the contractor.
+This type of contract has short delivery cycles, and for each cycle, separate estimates are sent of the contractor.

-Once the contractor signs off the estimate and Statement of Work (SOW), the services provider can start work.
+Once the contractor signs off the estimate and Statement of Work (SOW), the service provider can start work.

 Unlike most of the other contract types, retainer contracts are mostly used for long-term business engagements.

 Percentage of Construction Fee